sf-wdi-24/modules/week-10-angular/day-03/module-02/readme.md

 * How did we make a GET request to an API?
 * How did we set the API's URL?
 * Where is the success callback defined?
-* Dow we use promises in our code?
+* How do we use promises in our code?
 * Where is the error callback defined?
 * How do we set `results` to be the response from an API?